Featured Testimonial About Creighton University

 This is a truly transformational moment in our history.
 It will serve as a symbol of the connections we are making at Creighton — between our spaces, between our disciplines, between ourselves and the people we care for.

-On Wednesday, May 12, Creighton celebrated the ceremonial groundbreaking of the CL Werner Center for Health Sciences Education, a new facility that will dramatically change the west side of campus.
+On Wednesday, May 12, Creighton celebrated the ceremonial groundbreaking of the CL and Rachel Werner Center for Health Sciences Education, a new facility that will dramatically change the west side of campus.

 Named for CL and Rachel Werner, longtime Creighton supporters who announced the transformational investment in February, the new five-story facility will bring Creighton’s entire campus east of U.S. Highway 75.
 It is expected to open in fall 2023.